Resume Writing

 • Participated in — Attendance isn’t an achievement.

 • Was involved in — This means nothing.
-Delete it.
+Burn it.

 • Got, Did, Made, Was — Too generic.
-Every single one can be replaced.
+Every single one can be replaced with something sharper.

 Resume Action Verbs vs. ATS: What the Algorithm Actually Reads

 Applicant Tracking Systems don’t just scan for keywords — they score bullet points based on verb strength and specificity.
-Here’s what ATS engines look for:
+Here’s what modern ATS engines actually evaluate:

 ATS FactorWeak ExampleStrong Example